 The school recognises the need to provide health and safety training, to have a training plan and to ensure training is refreshed regularly.
-"The Health and Safety at Work etc. Act 1974 requires schools to provide

-Page 12 of 17 Health and Safety Policy whatever information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of employees."
+"The Health and Safety at Work etc. Act 1974 requires schools to provide whatever information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of employees."
 HSE.